 In this guide, we’ll teach you key Scandinavian design principles to help you understand the meaning behind the look, and offer useful Scandinavian design tips so that you, too, can enjoy the benefits of this beautiful, practical, and calming interior design style.
 No Scandinavian ancestry required.

-Scandinavian design emphasizes bright, light, and open spaces, with enough room to move and breath within them.
+Scandinavian design emphasizes bright, light, and open spaces, with enough room to move and breathe within them.
 Visual elements like clean lines and white space evoke a sense of calm and capacity.
 One thing a Scandinavian room is not?
 Cluttered.

 Naturally, the first step for most is decluttering.
 But rather than going for a stark and ultra-minimalist look, we suggest you aim for lagom, a Swedish term that translates to “in between” or “just right.”
 We want not too much, and not too little.
 A similar concept is Japanese organizer Marie Kondo’s “just-right click point.”
 It’s personal, and you’ll know it when you get there.